 But first a crucial caveat: Neither you nor anyone else should repeatedly endure such abuse.
 And if it happens more than once or a few times—and seems neverending—then you definitely need to ask yourself why you remain in such a relationship, and whether you may need professional help to extricate yourself.
 Nonetheless, if this person who is prone to anger and rage can “own” their problem (vs. defensively project it onto you or blame you for provoking them) then—if they’re willing to undertake extensive therapy—their unacceptable raving behaviors may eventually become a thing of the past.

 Again, no one deserves to be subject to constant abuse.
-But, if you look away from your assailant, or flat-out exit the scene, here’s the problem: Your verbal attacker is likely to conclude that you’re not taking them seriously, that you’re not even willing to hear them out.
-And their fragile ego, unable to handle what feels like outright dismissal (which may be far more painful to them than you might imagine, or that they’re even conscious of—or willing to admit), may lead them to follow you.
-Or stalk you, as their highly agitated ranting continues to escalate.
+But, if you look away from your assailant, or flat-out exit the scene, here’s the problem: Your verbal attacker may well conclude that you’re not taking them seriously, that you’re not even willing to hear them out.
+And their likely fragile ego, unable to handle what feels like outright dismissal—which may be far more painful to them than you might imagine, or that they’re even conscious of (or willing to admit)—may lead them to follow you as their agitated ranting continues to escalate.
 There are times when walking away from your “assailant” can so exacerbate the situation that what began as verbal becomes physical.
 And, if at all possible, such a truculent intensification obviously ought to be avoided.

 But still, you certainly don’t want to take their insulting words “to heart”—as in "absorbing" them—particularly since in almost all instances their words are distorted, hyperbolic, or completely without merit.
-If you can contrive to keep yourself at sufficient emotional distance from such a verbal assault, you can listen to your attacker and manage to have their words penetrate you.
-And what can be helpful here is taking several deep breaths and uttering to yourself the word “calm,” and maybe also a sentence such as, “This really feels scary but I know how to handle it."
-Moreover, it can be useful not to meet their glare head-on but—to better ward off their venomous energy—turn your body at about a 45-degree angle from them.
-Such re-positioning can help you avoid what otherwise might feel like a “frontal assault.”
+If you can contrive to keep yourself at sufficient emotional distance from your partner's verbal assault, you can listen to them at the same time you manage not to have their words puncture you.
+And what can be helpful here is taking several deep breaths and uttering to yourself the word “calm,” and maybe also a sentence such as, “This really feels scary but I can handle it."
+Moreover, it can be useful not to meet their glare head-on but—to better ward off their venomous energy—turn your body at a 45-degree angle from them.
+For such re-positioning can help you avoid what otherwise might feel like a “frontal assault.”

-It’s only after you’ve allowed them to fully express their rage without resisting it (which, frankly, is no mean feat), that it may subside.
+It’s only after you’ve allowed them to fully express their rage without resisting it —which, frankly, is no mean feat—that it may subside.
 It’s only when their fury has worn itself out that they can be “restored” to their more reasonable adult self.
 Before then, whatever you say, and regardless of how you say it, your retort will probably only intensify their anger.

 Yet I’d be remiss if I didn’t add that if—as rageaholics—they’re so disturbed that they meet the criteria for a full-blown personality disorder (narcissistic, borderline, paranoid, or sociopathic), it’s possible that, if their buttons really got hammered, they could rage for hours on end and still not cool down.
-And in such instances, you also need to seriously consider leaving the relationship, or at least issue an ultimatum that unless they admit their problem and agree to get help for it, you will leave them.
+And in such instances, you need to seriously consider leaving the relationship, or at least issue an ultimatum that unless they admit their problem and agree to get professional help for it, you will leave them.

 Of course for you to truly understand what triggered them in the first place, you may need to ask them some questions and to do so with substantial tact and diplomacy.
 For if they experience your questions as “interrogations,” or as somehow patronizing, any remaining embers of their rage could get reignited.
-However, if you can accurately identify where their rage was coming from and convey this in a compassionate, non-threatening way, there’s a decent chance they’ll return the favor and hear you out the way you—so generously—have done for them.
+However, if you can accurately identify where their rage was coming from and convey this in a compassionate, non-threatening way, there’s a decent chance they’ll return the favor and hear you out the way you—so generously—have tried to do for them.

 It’s certainly not always true, but most people do have a sense of fair play.
-So if you’ve been able to tolerate their abusive diatribe, they may well be willing to listen to, and appreciate, your experience—as well as validate the righteousness of your point of view toward whatever caused them to become so ruthlessly upset with you.
+So if you’ve been able to tolerate their abusive diatribe, they may indeed be willing to listen to, and appreciate, your experience—as well as validate the righteousness of your point of view toward whatever caused them to become so upset with you.